 Taguba said the group believes there were about 10,000 surviving Filipino World War II veterans and many more surviving family members, who qualify for the medal.
 But it’s hard to get a more exact count, because many have not registered.

-The organization has seen an increase in registrations since it was announced that the Congressional Gold Medal, the highest honor that Congress can present to individual or group, will be awarded to the Filipino veterans of World War II at a ceremony in Washington, D.C. on Oct.
+The organization has seen an increase in registrations since the formal announcement of the presentation of the Congressional Gold Medal, the highest honor that Congress can present to individual or group.
+The medal was presented to Filipino veterans of World War II at a ceremony in Washington, D.C. on Oct.
 25th.
-The Speaker of the House, Paul Ryan, will formally present the Congressional Gold Medal to the veterans.

-The veterans and their family members will receive a bronze replica of the medal and a parchment copy of Public Law 114-0265, the law sponsored by Hawaii U.S. Sen. Mazie Hirono and U.S. Rep. Tulsi Gabbard, that authorized the medal for the veterans.
+The veterans and their family members are eligible to receive a bronze replica of the medal and a parchment copy of Public Law 114-0265, the law sponsored by Hawaii U.S. Sen. Mazie Hirono and U.S. Rep. Tulsi Gabbard, that authorized the medal for the veterans.

 FilVetRep is also raising money to pay for the bronze replica medals so that the veterans do not have to pay for the medal themselves.